 6. You’re eager to enter the workforce

 Many healthcare careers are notorious for the extensive education process.
-But unlike becoming a surgeon or physical therapist, you can launch a medical lab tech career in less than two years!
-That’s right; some MLT associate degree programs can be completed in as little as 21 months.*
+So how long is med lab tech school?
+Unlike becoming a surgeon or physical therapist, you can launch a medical lab tech career in fewer than two years.
+That’s right; some Medical Laboratory Technician Associate’s degree programs can be completed in as little as 21 months.*

-This means you’ll be working with your microscope in the lab sooner rather than later!
+This means you’ll be working with your microscope in the lab sooner.

 *Completion time is dependent on transfer credits and courses completed each term.